reivax-boucoi/Electronic_Load/README.md

 * Add logging capability with serial interface
 * Fix the minimum current issue (currently min is 5mA)
-* Fix the 4 terminal Kelvin connection on the 10mΩ current sense resistors
+* Fix the 4 terminal Kelvin connection on the 10mΩ current sense resistors in the PCB layout